aritchie/blog/input/posts/introducingshiny.md

 ### What is it?

-Shiny is a new OSS library that was built with the idea of making background operations easy in a cross platform way.
-At its "core", it contains a lot of the same functionality as Xamarin Essentials, but was built with dependency injection and RX in mind.
-Dependency injection is a very necessary set of principles for building testable services, but for background processes, it is absolutely essential as I'll show in future articles.

-Initially, I am targeting Xamarin Android, Xamarin iOS & UWP platforms, but I've got my sights set on making it work on macOS, Tizen, and possibly - Blazor & Meadow IoT in the near future.
+Introducing Shiny - a new OSS library that was built with the idea of making background operations easy in a cross platform way for Xamarin and over time, the rest of .NET.
+I wrote this because I saw developers making the same consistent mistakes or writing a whole ton of code on mobile platforms, just to get simple background operations working.
+The code often had different bugs on different platforms.
+I found myself often not writing things in a consistent fashion as well.
+My plugin code often had background needs for bluetoothLE and GPS, but I always found myself reaching for some other tools to pull things together so the plugins kept getting too large.
+I needed to get this standardized so I could use things like dependency injection properly and additional device services.

-Out of the box, CORE will offer:
+Out of the box, Shiny will offer:
 * A Centralized Structured Hosting Platform
 * Environment (App & Device Information)
 * Logging